florent37/WearViewStub/README.md

 [![Build Status](https://travis-ci.org/florent37/WearViewStub.svg?branch=master)](https://travis-ci.org/florent37/WearViewStub)

+WearViewStub allow your Android Wear application to use different layouts if running of square or round device.

 WearViewStub is an alternative implementation of Android Wear [WatchViewStub][watch_view_stub].
-Instead of WatchViewStub, this implementation allways works, even in Fragments of GridViewPager
+Instead of Google WatchViewStub, this implementation allways works, even in Fragments of GridViewPager.

 Download
 --------